 A. All information within the material that is conveyed using color is also available in a manner that is compatible with those that do not perceive color, and information conveyed by color is also conveyed in other ways.
-Pass Additional Information: They use the color blue to show a link but there is another code to demonstrate it's a link as well, they underline the word.
-However for the link you are currently on it showed as green and there is no other way to know you are on that link unless you can detect the word is green.
+Pass Additional Information: When you hover over links they turn blue to show they are links.
+They also go from not being underlined to being underlined as a redundant code.
 B. Information is conveyed from the sub- categories for contrast.
-Pass Additional Information: Average Score C. Contrast for headers passed WCAG AA standards for large texts (contrast ratio 3:1).
-Pass Additional Information: Headers are a dark blue with a light background.
+Pass Additional Information: Average Score.
+C. Contrast for headers passed WCAG AA standards for large texts (contrast ratio 3:1).
+Pass Additional Information: Headers are black and background is white.

 D. Contrast for text passed WCAG AA standards for normal texts (contrast ratio of 4.5:1).
-Pass Additional Information: Text is black with a light background.
+Pass Additional Information: Text is black and background is white.
 E. Contrast for simple images (for example, images of atoms) passed WCAG AA standards (contrast ratio of 4.5:1).
-N/A

-Additional Information: No simple images found.
+Pass Additional Information: The only simple images are found at the very bottom of each chapter and they are black and white.